thenexthub/Codira/stdlib/public/Jupyter/README.md

 This will build LLDB with Python3 support.
-Copying everything under `build/Ninja-.../lldb-...-x86_64/lib` and everything under `build/Ninja-.../lldb-...-x86_64/bin` to your Swift environment.
+Copying everything under `build/Ninja-.../lldb-...-x86_64/lib` and everything under `build/Ninja-.../lldb-...-x86_64/bin` to your Codira environment.
 For example:
 `/opt/swift-5.3/usr/`.

 There may be some issues with `lib/python3` directory not being exactly the same as we should expect.
 It is safe to rename `site-packages` to `dist-packages`.

-With the updated LLDB toolchain, you should be able to register the Swift kernel now.
+With the updated LLDB toolchain, you should be able to register the Codira kernel now.

 # Usage Instructions

 ## Rich output with Python

-You can call Python libraries using [Swift's Python interop] to display rich output in your Swift notebooks.
-(Eventually, we'd like to support Swift libraries that produce rich output too!)
+You can call Python libraries using [Codira's Python interop] to display rich output in your Codira notebooks.
+(Eventually, we'd like to support Codira libraries that produce rich output too!)

 Prerequisites:

-* You must use a Swift toolchain that has Python interop.
-As of February 2019, only the Swift for TensorFlow toolchains have Python interop.
+* You must use a Codira toolchain that has Python interop.
+As of February 2019, only the Codira for TensorFlow toolchains have Python interop.

 After taking care of the prerequisites, run
-`%include "EnableIPythonDisplay.swift"` in your Swift notebook.
+`%include "EnableIPythonDisplay.swift"` in your Codira notebook.
 Now you should be able to display rich output!
 For example:

 ```swift